Supernova calibration by gravitational wave: The calibration error of the absolute magnitude

 \section{The calibration error of the absolute magnitude}

-In this section, we assume that a MBBH merger and a SN Ia are in the same host galaxy so that we can use the luminosity distance of the MBBH with GW measurement to calibrate the SN Ia.
-At the redshift $z$, the apparent magnitude $m_{B}(z)$ of a SN Ia is
+In this section, we assume that an MBBH merger and an SN Ia are in the same host galaxy so that we can use the luminosity distance of the MBBH with GW measurement to calibrate the SN Ia.
+At the redshift $z$, the apparent magnitude $m_{B}(z)$ of an SN Ia is

 where $M_{B}$ is the absolute magnitude.
 The error in the estimation of the absolute magnitude (calibration error) mainly comes from the measurement uncertainties of the apparent magnitude $\sigma_{m_B}$ and the luminosity distance $\sigma_{d_L}$, so the error of the absolute magnitude is